solid/solid-spec/solid-webid-profiles.md

-it is the place which either stores, or leads to, all of the data which is private to the user, including settings and preferences, language and display preferences, and so on and all the user's pesonal data, be it contacts, pictures or health data.
+it is the place which either stores, or leads to, all of the data which is private to the user, including settings and preferences, language and display preferences, and so on and all the user's personal data, be it contacts, pictures or health data.

 The `solid:preferencesFile` link is unusual then in that it is a link from public data to private data.
 Otherwise, discovery happens in two